-The town is a holy place with amazing natural beauty.
-The small town is largely known for the 123 ft tall statue of Lord Shiva that was built close to the coast.
-The statue is placed in such a way that the back of the Shiva statue is towards the Arabian Sea.
+The statue is placed in such a way that the back of Shiva is towards the Arabian Sea.

-There are a many budget hotels near the Murudeshwar railway station.
-There are a few mid-range hotels near the bus stand.
-There is a luxury hotel near the Murudeshwar Temple which faces the Arabian Sea and is close to the beach.
+Murudeshwar has a few budget hotels near the railway station; the mid-range hotels are near the bus stand but the best accommodation is available near the temple itself and is close to the beach.

-Being a temple town there are many restaurants that serve vegetarian South Indian cuisine.
-The best restaurants are on National Highway 17 and near Murudeshwar beach.
-There are a few fast food joints near the railway station that serve Chinese and Punjabi cuisine.
-Non-vegetarian cuisine is also available in many eateries near the railway station and near Murudeshwar bypass.
+While the best restaurants are on National Highway 17 and near Murudeshwar beach, there are also a few fast food joints near the railway station that serve Chinese and Punjabi dishes.

 The average minimum and maximum temperature of Murudeshwar is as given below.
 The best time to visit Murudeshwar is also specified.